linusjf/RIAY/May.md

 _Peace be to you, in the Name of the Father, and of the Son, and of the Holy Ghost.
 Amen._

-### The Assumption of Virgin Mary in the main cupola in Chiesa di Santa Maria del Orto by 1706 by Giuseppe and Andrea Orazi 1706
+### The Assumption of Virgin Mary in the main cupola in Chiesa di Santa Maria del Orto by Giuseppe and Andrea Orazi 1706

 ![The Assumption of Virgin Mary in the main cupola in Chiesa di Santa Maria del Orto by Giuseppe and Andrea Orazi 1706](/May/jpgs/Assumption.jpg)